oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 docker system prune -f
 ```

-You need to provide support creadentials to be able to use the "patch" feature of the image tool.
+You need to provide support credentials to be able to use the "patch" feature of the image tool.
 For this purpose create a text file with your Oracle Support Credentials